This post may contain affiliate links. See site Terms here.

 Making the Dough

-Hydrate the yeast.
-Measure 3 c. of water at 90 to 95 degrees into a container.
-Put 2 grams of yeast in a separate, small container.
+Measure 3 c. of warm water.
+Put 1/2 tsp.
+(2 grams) of yeast in a separate, small container.
 Add about 3 tablespoons of the water to the yeast and set aside.

 Combine all the flour and the remaining water in a 12-quart round tub.
 Mix by hand just until incorporated.
-Cover and let rest for 20 to 30 minutes.
+Cover and let rest for 20 to 30 minutes on your counter.

 Mix by hand, wetting your working hand before mixing so the dough doesn’t stick to you.
 (It’s fine to rewet your hand three or four times while you mix.)